Moving in Spain

 Now that you understand what you need, let's see how to get it.

-• This is a practical, step-by-step guide to the forms, appointments, and fees involved in obtaining your residence document in Spain.
+This is a practical, step-by-step guide to the forms, appointments, and fees involved in obtaining your residence document in Spain as a foreigner.

 Apply for your Spanish NIE online in just 5 minutes